jmjf/authzerizer/README.md

   - On POST, PUT, DELETE, update cache
 - Get admin client id(s) from an environment variable.

+For development and proof of concept, I'll start with a simple API with a couple of demo endpoints, then build the code and endpoints that use it.

 ## Technology decisions

+- API: Node, TypeScript, Express
+- ORM: probably Prisma (because next point)
 - Database: Given the implications of the context, something SQL
-- API: Node, TypeScript, Express
-- ORM: probably Prisma
+  - In my case, Postgres because I already have one handy (in Docker).

 ## Ideas for the future